hadoyyo/Peppers-Barbershop-WebApp/README.md

 - AOS

 ## Requirements
-Software versions used for development (**compatibility with earlier versions has not been tested**):
+Software versions used for development:
 - XAMPP v3.3.0 (MySQL Database, Apache Web Server)
 - PHP 8.2.12
 - Bootstrap 5.0
+> [!WARNING]
+> Compatibility with earlier versions has not been tested.

 ## Setup Instructions